laravel/docs/homestead.md

 	git clone https://github.com/laravel/homestead.git Homestead

-Once you have installed the Homestead CLI tool, run the `bash init.sh` command to create the `Homestead.yaml` configuration file:
+Once you have cloned the Homestead repository, run the `bash init.sh` command from the Homestead directory to create the `Homestead.yaml` configuration file:

 	bash init.sh